 - Staff will then take you to the designated indoor (conservatory) visiting area via the outside of the home.
 If you are visiting a relative on end of life care you will be taken to their bedroom and will be advised to use call bell towards the end of visit where staff will escort you to Donn and Doff PPE

-- Maximum time limit of 30mins per visit only
+- Maximum of 2 visitors and a time limit of 1 hour per visit.

 - Face coverings and PPE must be worn throughout visit.